How To Write a Time Tracking Policy

 Want to make your time tracking procedure successful?
 How you introduce it matters.
 If time tracking will be brand new to your staff, you may deal with some pushback during implementation.

-To ensure successful implementation of time tracking, follow these 5 steps:
+To ensure successful implementation of time tracking, follow these five steps:

 2. Be clear about what the time tracking software will not be used for.
 For example, emphasize that time tracking will not be used as the sole metric of a worker’s job performance.